MRC-CLIMB/docs/docs/storage/transfer-from-vm-to-s3.md

 ## Creating a bucket

 If you have not created a bucket for your data, you should do so now in the [BRYN interface](https://bryn.climb.ac.uk/teams/V83D0V0XNKZ/buckets).
-You can do this by clicking on the *Create bucket* button.
+You can do this by clicking on the *New bucket* button.

 ![BRYN's web interface](./img/bryn-s3-bucket-key.png)